 First view the excellent Blender Cookie tutorial series by Jonathon Williamson, Modelling the Female Body where you'll learn about Blender's mesh modeling tools and how to keep the topology clean so it's easy to modify and animate.

 Here's a sample mesh I did for a female figure,The basic idea is to use edge loops which follow muscles and bones so we can easily select those areas of the mesh to move and resize which correspond to actual human movements.

-Here are examples of edge loops for my model.
+Face loops for on my model's face following muscles around the eyes, lips, and jaw.
 I show the poles which are vertices with more than 5 edges where the edge loops meet: